JarrodDeming/Jarrod-Deming-/README.md

 # Jarrod-Deming-
-I have a old phone number on my outlook account and I can't get pass it
+I have a old phone number on my outlook account jarroddeming@outlook.com and I can't get text messages at all